marijnh/Eloquent-JavaScript/18_http.md

 The following code implements a crude note-taking application.
-It keeps a set of named notes, and allows the user to select one, edit it, and create a new note.
+It keeps a set of named notes, and allows the user to select one, edit it, and create new notes.

 ```{lang: "text/html", startCode: true}
 Notes: <select></select> <button>Add</button><br>